The Selfish Gene: Critiques

-Other authors say Dawkins has failed to make some critical distinctions, in particular, the difference between group selection for group advantage and group selection conveying individual advantage.

 Choice of words

 A good deal of objection to The Selfish Gene stemmed from its failure to be always clear about "selection" and "replication".
 Dawkins says the gene is the fundamental unit of selection, and then points out that selection does not act directly upon the gene, but upon "vehicles" or '"extended phenotypes".
 Stephen Jay Gould took exception to calling the gene a 'unit of selection' because selection acted only upon phenotypes.
-Summarizing the Dawkins-Gould difference of view, Sterelny says:
+Summarising the Dawkins-Gould difference of view, Sterelny says:

 Gould thinks gene differences do not cause evolutionary changes in populations, they register those changes.